merkede/podcast-website/content/projects/jsmediation/index.md

 3) Is it a problem worth solving?
 4) Do we collect the data --- data collection is huge here!!

-## Is this a problem?
-Is it worth solving?

 > Using IoT and data analytics to predict and prevent breakdowns can reduce overall downtime by 50%.
 (McKinsey)